kareemEldesouki25/SU2_Assignments_GSoC_2026-KareemEldesouki/Assignment 5: Addition of new volume output/README.md

 # Assignment 5: Addition of New Volume Output
 ## Local Speed of Sound in SU2
-**Computational Fluid Dynamics | SU2 Solver Modification**

 ---

 ## 1. Objective
 This assignment required extending the SU2 CFD solver to output the local speed of sound as a new field in both the volume output (ParaView `.vtu` files) and the screen/history output.
-The turbulent test case (RANS SST, compressible flow) was then re-run with these new outputs enabled.
+I used the incompressible turbulence test case configured in Assignment 1 and adapted it for a compressible jet simulation.
+The turbulence test case (RANS SST, compressible flow) was then re-run with these new outputs enabled.

 ---